sustech-cs304/team-project-25spring-team23/report1-team23.md

 ## Unfunctional Requirements

 1. (Performance)The game should run smoothly on midrange PCs with 1k/30+fps.
 2. (Security)The game saves should be encrypted to prevent cheating/tampering.
+Encryption should be performed using AES-256.
 3. (Usability)Controls should be intuitive and responsive, suitable for both novice and experienced players.
+Controls must achieve a response time of less than 100 milliseconds for player inputs.
 Friendly user interface.
 4. (Scalability): System should support various vehicle models with different handling characteristics.
 Modular vehicle control system to allow easy updates or additions of new mechanics.

 ## Data Requirements